dotnet/blazor-samples/.github/ISSUE_TEMPLATE/new_issue.md

 labels: Not triaged
 assignees: guardrex
 ---
+**IMPORTANT**

+Repo issues opened here are primarily only for quick patch updates to sample apps.

+Usually, an issue should be opened ***from the link at the***
+***bottom of an article***, which opens an issue on the documentation repo for work.
+An issue opened using the documentation link also adds metadata to the issue for tracking and pings the author of the article to respond.

 **Describe the issue**

 A clear and concise description of what the issue is about.